Copy-and-paste this spec into your AI

 Join Variables

-Always after an m pair, the following pair retrieves an uncertain pair from the prior meme.
+ALWAYS after an m pair, the following pair retrieves an uncertain pair from the prior meme.

 // The most common join is distinct